kordianw/KW-Guides/cloud-comparison-guide.md

 - 5 GB-month snapshot storage
 - 1GB of network egress (except China and Australia)
 - ...many others, see: https://cloud.google.com/free/docs/free-cloud-features#free-tier

+- US-EAST: nearest paid DC is in NC or OH
+- US-EAST: nearest always-free DC is in SC or IA

 ### Oracle Cloud